-A year-round employee with this leave entitlement works 228.71 days a year (260.71 minus 32) in order to produce a paid leave entitlement of 32 days.
-Each working day accrues 0.140 days of paid annual leave, which is calculated by dividing 32 by 228.71
+A year-round employee with this leave entitlement works 227.71 days a year (260.71 minus 33) in order to produce a paid leave entitlement of 33 days.
+Each working day accrues 0.1449 days of paid annual leave, which is calculated by dividing 33 by 227.71

-$195 \times 0.140 = 27.3$ days of paid annual leave
+190 (38 weeks x 5 days) x 0.1449 = 27.53 days of paid annual leave

-As this person works 5 days a week, the 5.6 weeks' leave entitlement under the Working Time Regulations amounts to 28 days.
-Therefore, in order to comply with the Court of Appeal decision in the Brazel case, an additional 0.7 days will have to be added to the holiday calculation to give them the minimum requirement under the Regulations.
+As this person works 5 days a week during term time, the 5.6 weeks' leave entitlement under the Working Time Regulations amounts to 28 days.
+Therefore, in order to comply with the Supreme Court's decision to uphold the Court of Appeal's earlier decision in the Brazel case, an additional 0.47 days will have to be added to the holiday calculation to give them the minimum requirement under the Regulations.